Cambridge Hornets: OHA Senior A League (1960–1979)

+Major League Hockey (1999–2006)

 The Hornets finished the 2005-06 season in third place, or so they thought.
 In January 2006, they signed Chris MacKenzie a former semi-pro hockey player.
 Despite the fact that the player's driver's licence and health card listed him as a resident of Toronto, he lived most of the time in Indianapolis, Indiana.
 Two other teams in the league appealed the usage of this player as a violation of the league's residency rule, which resulted in a series of late season victories being overturned to these teams' favour.
 The overturned victories resulted in a drop to fifth and last place for the Hornets.
 Irate, the ownership of the Hornets pulled their team from the league and filed a lawsuit for damages.
 The Cambridge Hornets have not stepped on the ice since.